-Upper level students who are not pursuing a military contract will fulfill their ROTC requirement by taking a 3-hour leadership-oriented class in each semester during their Junior and Senior years.
-Each non-contracting student is responsible for successfully completing one ROTC fulfillment class in each semester in residence of his/her senior year.
-Juniors must take LDRS 371 (or BADM 371 for Business major students).
-In addition, it is strongly recommended that Seniors take LDRS 371.
+Upper level students who are not pursuing a military contract will fulfill their ROTC requirement by taking a 3-credit-hour leadership-oriented class each semester during their Junior and Senior years.
+Each non-contracting student is responsible for successfully completing one ROTC fulfillment class in each semester in residence of the junior and senior year.
+All non-contracting students must take LDRS 371 (or BADM 371 for Business major students).

 If classes from a student’s major are included among the ROTC fulfillment classes, the student may use them to count both for the major and for ROTC fulfillment.
-In addition, a student may use the fulfillment classes to satisfy elective requirements, provided that there are electives in the student’s degree plan.
+A student may also use the fulfillment courses to also satisfy major or elective requirements, provided that there are electives in the student’s degree plan.